weygoldt/labstarter/2_data_analysis_project.md

 9. **Backup Regularly**

    - Push changes to a remote repository frequently.
-   - Consider additional backups for critical data.
+   - Create additional backups for critical data!
+Approach your supervisor if you need storage space or help backing things up.

 10. **Collaborate Effectively**